-- o Undeveloped parcels around the Route 132 & Attucks intersection - o Cape Cod Regional Transit Authority's Hyannis Transportation Center - o Hyannis Resort & Conference Center and Golf Course - Bell Tower Mall, Centerville - Town of Barnstable, Marstons Mills School additional economic and housing growth and development.
+- \circ Undeveloped parcels around the Route 132 & Attucks Lane intersection - Cape Cod Regional Transit Authority's Hyannis Transportation Center - Hyannis Resort & Conference Center and Golf Course - Bell Tower Mall, Centerville - Town of Barnstable, West Villages Elementary School and Barnstable United Elementary School additional economic and housing growth and development.
 This designation was based on the availability of public wastewater infrastructure, along with historic and existing development patterns that could accept compact, walkable development.
 The area is the focus of planning efforts and development incentives to encourage new investment.
 The Growth Incentive Zone is currently zoned to encourage multi-family development and is the focus of regulatory efforts to further increase development potential.